At a glance

 The age of your cat may give a clue.
 Young cats are more likely to have a fever due to infection, while older cats may be due to cancers.
 Outdoor cats, especially males are prone to bite wound abscesses.

-- Biochemical profile: To evaluate organ function and check calcium levels.
+- Biochemical profile: To evaluate organ function and check electrolyte and hydration levels.

 - Packed cell volume and total protein: To measure the level of anemia or dehydration.
 It measures the percentage of red blood cells found in whole blood

 - Complete blood count: To evaluate for signs of infection.
 Cats with an infection often have an elevated white blood cell count.

 - Cytology: Microscopic examination of effusions, blood, cerebrospinal fluid and urine.